sixplusgroup/conversation/message/readme.md

     + In some situations, users will send back a reply.
 Here we config a URL to receive notification from the messaging platform.
     > URL: /message/receive
     + Parameters(message[String], mobile[String])

++ Retrieve replies from users
+    + replies from users will be fetched upon the given query
+    > URL: /message/receive/list
+    + Parameters()